-The objective of CFR technique is to mobilize the bones in the face and cranium and to open up the breathing passageways with the purpose of mobilizing the cranial bones and facilitating normal cranial function.
+The objective of the CFR technique is to mobilize the bones in the face and cranium and to open up the breathing passageways with the purpose of mobilizing the cranial bones and facilitating normal cranial function.

 Most people who come in for CFR treatment are last resort patients who have tried everything else.
 CFR often succeeds where other forms of conventional treatment have failed.